Bed hangings: Categories of bed hangings

 Bed curtains were lined with a show fabric, often different to the outside.
 Some beds had inner valances concealing the curtain rods and rings.
 In England, after 1620, wooden beds with carved wooden headboards became less popular than a fashionable type known as a "French bed", a fabric box often depicted in paintings and engravings, especially by Abraham Bosse.
 These beds could have headcloths, embroidered with the owner's heraldry.
 The curtains at the sides and ends were sometimes fixed at the top and designed to be pulled up and tied.

 Materials

 English bed curtains were often made of wool, though in the mid 1600s linen and cotton fabrics started to be used, particularly fustian, a heavy twill-woven cloth with a linen warp and a cotton weft.
+Baptist Hicks sold watchet (blue) velvet for a valence and watchet taffeta sarcenet for curtains to the Earl of Northumberland in 1586, from his London shop at the sign of the White Bear.
+Matching watchet fringes were supplied by a silkman, Mr Bate.
+Bess of Hardwick owned an opulent "Pearl bed" featuring the Cavendish heraldry, which she bequeathed to her daughter, the Countess of Shrewsbury.
+The valences were of black velvet embroidered with pearls and silver "sivines and woodbines" (wild raspberries and vines).
+The counterpane of black velvet was striped with silver and coiled silver purl.

 In the late 1600s those who could afford it might use silk and velvet fabrics.
 Some wealthy householders had sets of summer and winter curtains.
 A woollen fabric called perpetuana was popular in the 17th century.
 The warm woollen curtains could be as sumptuously decorated with embroidery and passementerie as the suites of silk curtains used in summer.

 Colonial American bed hangings were often made of home-grown linen or from local wool.
 These would be spun, dyed and woven, though finer fabrics were available for purchase.